leandreis/pdf-document-extractor/README.md

 ## 🎯 Typical use cases

 - Finance & cost automation
-- CRM / ERP document ingest
+- CRM / ERP document ingestion
+- Operations workflows
+- AI & automation projects

+---

+**Built as a real-world automation case, not a demo script.**